 To inspire you further, here’s a video, created by Tara Whittaker Photography, showing you how to make your own floral wreath crown:

-Did you like this post?
-Please share it on your favorite social media!
+If you liked this post please share it.
 Scroll down for the share buttons.

 [Images: Top: “A Flower and Fruit Wreath” by Abraham Mignon, between 1665 and 1679, Source/photographer https://skd-online-collection.skd.museum/Details/Index/351403 via WikimediaCommons | Shalom Wreath Challah Cover by Maria Bywater for Sew Jewish | Screenshot of Etsy maker site | “Myrtus communis Common Myrtle მვორსინი: Taken in Jerusalem” by Lazaregagnidze, 2014 via Wikimedia Commons | “How to make a flower crown” video by Tara Whittaker Photography, 2015 via YouTube]